At-Thohir Mosque: History

 This mosque was built in 2016, on the orders of the Mochamad Thohir family, including Erick Thohir and his brother Garibaldi Thohir.
-The objective was to realize one of the ideals of his father, Teddy, who died on November 1, 2016.
-The mosque was inaugurated by President Joko Widodo in 2022.
+The objective was to realize one of the ideals of his father, Teddy, who died on 1 November 2016.
+The mosque was inaugurated by then-President Joko Widodo on Friday, 9 March 2022.

 Architecture

 At-Thohir Mosque combines modern style with Middle Eastern nuances.
 Its large, prominent dome is the main attraction, combined with towering minarets that serve as a symbol of spirituality.
 The interior of the mosque is decorated with Islamic calligraphy.
 High-quality materials were used in its construction, ensuring durability as well as charming aesthetics.
 The courtyard of the mosque is also designed with a beautiful garden, creating a comfortable environment for visitors.